 Cara Greene Epstein is not a doctor, but she has played one on TV.

-As a creator, Cara uses heart and humor to explore challenging family dynamics, the world around us, and our very human desire to find somewhere we belong.
+As a creator, Cara uses heart and humor to explore challenging social dynamics, the world around us, and our very human desire to find somewhere we belong.

 Her award-winning first feature film Dragonfly, which she wrote and co-directed, is currently streaming on Amazon Prime.
 Cara's next feature project, Activated, earned her the Athena Film Festival Alfred P. Sloan Foundation Fellowship and is currently in development.

-Cara focuses on how we can use this time apart to build a more just, representative, and beautiful world together.
+In her viral TED Talk How Theater Weathers Wars, Outlasts Empires, and Survives Pandemics, Cara focuses on how we can use this time apart to build a more just, representative, and beautiful world together, on stage and off.
 This talk is heavily informed by Cara's work as a mentor teaching artist with Steppenwolf and Looking Glass theatre companies in Chicago and with Epic Theatre Ensemble in NYC.

 As a TV writer, Cara was selected for the 2018 and 2019 SeriesFest Writer's Room Series, for which she developed and wrote episodes for Unreal Media's Drop Shot Divas and Growing Up Old.
 She's a Sundance Writers Lab finalist and her scripts have placed at the Austin Film Festival for three-years running.